-A home away from home may be a bit of a cliché, but Casa Angelina Zihuatanejo is just that: a handsome hacienda perched in the hills above the laid-back surfing town of Zihua.
+A home away from home may be a bit of a cliché, but Casa Angelina Zihuatanejo is just that: a handsome hacienda perched in the hills above the laid-back surfing town of Zihua, which you'll have all to yourself.
 You’ll find no pandering to Instagram aesthetics in this Pacific-coast retreat, but rather grown-up good looks, a casual kitchen and a strategic scattering of poolside hammocks from which to soak up the views.
-Pick one of just six intimate suites to hide away in – or better yet, book the whole sprawling villa for a house party with like-minded souls.
+Pick a group of friends or bring the family and spread out over six intimate suites.

 Get this when you book through us: